gui10l1/fastfeet-api/README.md

 ## Users

 How to create, update, find, list, and delete users.
+Users can be admin users and delivery men.
+If you want to create a user as a client go to Client module session.

 ### Creating a new user (POST)